exercism/v3/languages/csharp/exercises/concept/object-initializers/.meta/design.md

 ## Learning objectives

 - Know how and when to user object initializers.
-- Understand that object initializers are used with collections (discussion only).
+- Understand that object initializers are used with collections

 ## Out of scope